-The girl leads me along dark labyrinthine corridors in a crepuscular gothic house on the outskirts of a half familiar town.
-Familiar only as a dreamscape perhaps.
-Corridors upon corridors career this way and that in impossible explorations of infinity, with echoey staircases ascending and descending like an Escher painting.
+In the dream, the girl leads me along dark labyrinthine corridors in a crepuscular Gothic house on the outskirts of a half-familiar town.
+Familiar only as a dreamscape, perhaps.
+Corridors upon corridors career this way and that in impossible explorations of infinity, with echoey staircases ascending and descending like those in an Escher painting.
 We are looking for someone called Eddie Strange.
-I do not know who Eddie Strange is or why we are looking for him, but the girl in the dream keeps saying something about a key.
+I do not know who Eddie Strange is or why we are looking for him, but the girl keeps talking about a key.
 We have to find the key.
 Does Eddie Strange perhaps know where the key can be found?
 The key will unlock a box, she says.
 A box where the dreams are kept.
 If we find the key and unlock the box, then I will be destined to dream about her forever.
-What does this mean, I wonder.
+What does this mean, I wonder?
 Destined to dream about her forever.

-There is a gap now, like some frames of the film are missing, but I manage to pick up the thread again.
-Further along in the narrative we find Eddie in one of the house’s subterranean rooms.
-Eddie is insubstantial, other worldly, like silence in a vacuum.
+There is a gap now, like a few frames of the film are missing, but I manage to pick up the thread again.
+Further along in the narrative, we find Eddie in one of the house’s subterranean rooms.
+Eddie is insubstantial, other-worldly, like silence in a vacuum.
 He casts no shadow, but …….. he has the key.
 It is like no key I have ever seen.
-It is a twisted cylinder, what is known as a Möbius strip.
+It is a twisted cylinder, a Möbius strip.
 How this impossible shape opens a box I cannot imagine.
-In fact, I do not remember it opening a box.
+I do not remember it opening a box.
 The scenario jumps instead to a dream where I am dreaming about myself dreaming about her and then to a dream where I am dreaming about a dream where I am dreaming about her, and on and on, like a Droste mise en abyme.

-In each new episode of the dream, the girl in the black dress, who is the spitting image of the girl sitting at the next table, is leading me through an ever more complex series of cascading corridors.
+In each new episode of the dream, the girl in the black dress is leading me through an ever more complex series of cascading corridors.
 I feel a haunting blend of longing and trepidation.
 I cannot help but follow.
-Eventually we are outside.
+Eventually, we are outside.
 We are in a city.
 Tall stone buildings.
 I can hear the thrum of traffic.
 But there is no traffic.
 The location keeps changing.
 We are by a river.
 A big brown river.
 Are we still looking for the box with the dreams in it?
-I do not not get the chance to find out.
+I do not get the chance to find out.
 In the material world, Donna is shaking me by the shoulder to tell me that her car won’t start.

-The girl at the next table looks across.
+The girl at the next table looks across at me.
 Is it a look of recognition or is it a look of suspicion?
 I have never been too good at reading body language.
-Donna is always telling me that I misread her signals.
-Have I been staring at the girl all through my reverie, I wonder.
+Donna is always telling me I misread her signals.
+Have I been staring at the girl all through my reverie, I wonder?
 I think I detect a smile.
 This is a good sign, surely.
-I lean over and am about to speak, but like a vision of the night she vanishes.
+I lean over and am about to speak, but like a vision of the night, she vanishes.
 One moment she is there and the next she isn’t.
 Her place at the table is now occupied by a wrinkled old harridan with a Bichon Frise and a tartan shopping basket.
-Was she the one I was staring at all along.
-It’s possible, but on reflection I don’t think so.
+Was she the one I was staring at all along?
+It’s possible, but on reflection, I don’t think so.
 This is all just too weird.
 I feel arcane forces may be at work.

 I don’t often go to the pub at lunchtime but I know I will find Ross Cody at The Gordon Bennett.
-The squat little man with the curly grey hair, the paunch and the patched up John Lennon glasses will be sat at a table reading a sci-fi thriller, nursing a pint.
+The squat little man with the curly grey hair, the paunch and the patched-up John Lennon glasses will be sat at a table reading a sci-fi thriller, nursing a pint.
 Ross is a fount of occult knowledge.
 What he doesn’t know about dreams and the paranormal is not worth knowing.
 He is versed in East Asian shamanism, Hassidic Kabbalism, Armenian theosophy, Caribbean voodoo, H. P. Lovecraft and probably Harry Potter.
-Before he sank into his present dipsomania, he worked as a supernatural adviser on films for the cult film-makers, David Cronenberg and Lars Von Trier.
+Before he sank into his present dipsomania, he worked as a supernatural adviser on films for the cult film-maker, Lars Von Trier.

-I agree that it has been too long, and over a pint of Broadside, I begin to tell Ross about my experience.
+I agree that it has been too long, and over a pint of Broadside, I tell Ross about my experience.

-‘On the other hand, Boycie.
-We might be seeing people in dreams that are not actually people.
-Our brain can create totally fictional characters and things that there is no way we could have ever seen.
+‘On the other hand, Ben.
+We might see people in dreams that are not actually people.
+Our brain can create characters that are totally fictional and things there is no way we could have ever seen.
 And we have the ability in dreams to do things that in waking life we have never been able to do.
 Or maybe we even see people that we will meet in the future.’

 ‘Which side do you come down upon?’